VHDL/PoC/docs/PoC/xil/xil_Reconfigurator.rst

 xil_Reconfigurator
 ##################

-	Many complex primitives in a Xilinx device offer a Dynamic Reconfiguration Port (DRP) to reconfigure the primitive at runtime without reconfiguring then whole FPGA.
+Many complex primitives in a Xilinx device offer a Dynamic Reconfiguration Port (DRP) to reconfigure a primitive at runtime without reconfiguring the whole FPGA.

-	This module is a DRP master that can be preconfigured  at compile time with different configuration sets.
+This module is a DRP master that can be pre-configured at compile time with different configuration sets.
 The configuration sets are mapped into a ROM.
-	The user can select a stored configuration with 'ConfigSelect' and sending a strobe to 'Reconfig'.
-The Operation completes with an other strobe on 'ReconfigDone'.
+The user can select a stored configuration with ``ConfigSelect``.
+Sending a strobe to ``Reconfig`` will start the reconfiguration process.
+The operation completes with another strobe on ``ReconfigDone``.

 .. rubric:: Entity Declaration: